There’s a the age old question everyone thinks about when they decide to move to a city in Oklahoma:

 The best deal in Oklahoma at the moment?
 That would be El Reno according to our analysis.

-Here’s a look at the top ten places to buy a home in Oklahoma:
+Here’s a look at the top ten places to buy a home in Oklahoma for 2019:

 The methodology that wen’t into this can be a bit complicated, so we’ll break it down for you in as much detail as we can below.

-How do you determine the best places to buy a home in Oklahoma?
+How do you determine the best places to buy a home in Oklahoma for 2019?

 We were in real estate for almost five years and have been working on this site for another three.
 Suffice is to say, we’ve put a lot of thought into what goes into finding a good place to buy a home.